Jump to section 6 sections

 You can verify any Alberta dealer's AMVIC status at amvic.org before finalizing a purchase.
 If you ever have a concern about a transaction with a dealer matched through our platform, AMVIC's complaint process is available to you.

-This is a genuine local advantage over national lead generation platforms.
-Canada Drives, for example, is not an AMVIC-registered Alberta entity.
-National platforms that connect buyers with dealers across multiple provinces are not subject to Alberta's Motor Vehicle Industry Act in the same way.
+This is a genuine local advantage over national lead-generation platforms that operate across multiple provinces and are not, themselves, subject to Alberta's Motor Vehicle Industry Act in the same way.
 AutoNova Finance connects Alberta applicants only with dealers who are AMVIC-registered and therefore bound by Alberta's Motor Vehicle Industry Act.

-Looking for an Alberta lender partner in Calgary?
-Start your pre-approval through AutoNova Finance — all Calgary partner dealers are AMVIC-registered.
+Start your pre-approval through our Calgary car loans page — all Calgary partner dealers are AMVIC-registered.

 Frequently Asked Questions